Giovani-Merlin/emailwriter/development.md

 * 1.n - Ordered subjects
 * 2 - Tone

-Subject would be created from the ordered subjects, closing and salutation would be created from the "To" and "Thone" fields and all the text body by the ordered subjects.
+Subject would be created from the ordered subjects, closing and salutation would be created from the "To" and "Tone" fields and all the text body by the ordered subjects.
+Salutation and tone infered from the subjects too.

 ## Data